Lawsuit seeks to block Georgia law that bans most abortions

 The law could also have a chilling effect on health care providers in the state as its "vague language threatens clinicians with prosecution for any medical care they provide to pregnant patients that could harm an embryo/fetus," the lawsuit says.

-The new definition of a fetus as a "natural person" appears to apply throughout the Georgia code with implications that are "vague and potentially vast," the lawsuit says.
+The new definition of a fetus as a "natural person" could have implications that are "vague and potentially vast," the lawsuit says.

-The lawsuit was filed against Kemp, Georgia Attorney General Chris Carr, Georgia Department of Public Health Commissioner Kathleen Toomey and members of the Georgia Composite Medical Board.
-It also names the six district attorneys whose jurisdictions include the areas where the abortion providers who brought the suit practice.

-Louisiana, Kentucky, Mississippi and Ohio have passed similar bills barring abortion once there's a detectable fetal heartbeat.
-Missouri's governor signed a bill approving an eight-week ban on abortion, with exceptions only for medical emergencies.
+Louisiana , Kentucky , Mississippi and Ohio have passed similar "heartbeat" bills.
+Missouri's governor signed a bill approving a ban on abortion at eight weeks, with exceptions only for medical emergencies.

 A new Alabama law bans virtually all abortions, even in cases of rape or incest, and makes performing an abortion at any stage of pregnancy a felony punishable by 10 to 99 years or life in prison for the provider.

-None of the bans has taken effect and all are expected to be blocked by the courts while legal challenges move forward.
+None of the bans has taken effect.
+Some have already been blocked, and courts are expected to put the others on hold while legal challenges play out.

 Associated Press writer Ben Nadler contributed to this report.